bigwiv/Biopython-cn/chr9.rst

     >>> for record in records:
     ...     print record

-You can search the °∞gds°± database (GEO datasets) with ESearch:
+You can search the ‚Äúgds‚Äù database (GEO datasets) with ESearch:

 .. code:: verbatim